breadcrumb

 Recipe Notes

 Butter chicken is something of an invention it appears.
 The histories reported trace its roots to the 1950s and the three owners of the Moti Mahal restaurant in Delhi, India.
 It is now a staple of most curry shops and Indian restaurants in London.
-It is even more common in the U.S., now even showing up in the freezer case.
+It is more common in the U.S., now even showing up in the freezer case.

 Recipes vary widely in the amount of butter and cream that they use.
 Some use as little as a few teaspoons of butter and no cream and others as much as a half a pound and a cup respectively.